ESS Standard for Quality Reports Structure (ESQRS)

 |Item non-response - rate|

-Subsystems “Producer price indices on the domestic market” and “Producer price indices on non-domestic market” that are part of IS STS.
-IS STS empower the verification of the quality of the online received micro data, also detection and analyses of the possible source of errors are made.
+Subsystems “Producer price indices on the domestic market” and “Producer price indices on non-domestic market” that are part of IS BC.
+IS BC empowers the verification of the quality of the online received micro data, also detection and analyses of the possible source of errors are made.
 Completeness and consistency of the data are verified through different control tables that are presented as part of the output of the system.
 For example:

 • Control tables for missing prices- the missing prices should be replaced;